PumpkinSeed/errors/README.md

-# error
+# Errors

-Simple error package
+Simple error package for Go with zero allocation.